 In addition to classic charcuterie board fruits like apples, grapes, and berries, you can also include other favorites like bananas and mangoes.
 Here are some other charcuterie board fruit ideas:

-Make the most of these charcuterie board fruits by serving them alongside the meats, cheeses, and dips on your board.
-For example, if you’re making a charcuterie board with smoked turkey, you can use apples and pears as your charcuterie board fruits.
-If you’re making a charcuterie board with smoked ham, cantaloupe pairs nicely.
+Make the most of these charcuterie board fruits by serving them alongside the meats, cheeses, and dips on your appetizer spread.
+For example, if you’re making a charcuterie board with smoked turkey, you can use apples and pears as your fruit accompaniment.
+If you’re making a board with smoked ham, cantaloupe pairs nicely.
 Berries pair especially well with cheese.
 There are endless possibilities!

 Charcuterie Board Breads and Crackers

 Charcuterie isn't eaten on its own - it needs a delivery option to get the deliciousness into our faces!
 Bread and crackers add stability to each bite.
 But you don’t need to feel like you have to offer the whole bakery with your board.
 Remember, what goes on a charcuterie board is totally up to you!

 A couple of bread options should be enough.
 Choose a bread that doesn't have a heavy flavor or extra ingredients like herbs and cheese baked in.
 It's not ideal to serve bread that ends up competing with the flavors of everything else on the charcuterie board.